Dance in Haiti: Catholic crusades against Vodou

 The orthodoxy of Catholic Church leaders such as Bishop François Marie Kersuzan in his 1896 crusade against Haiti's "despicable African paganism," Even though Rara stems roots founded on Afro-Catholic traditions.
 Dance troupe members were labeled as practitioners of black magic.

-Independent Haiti Times (1804–1915)
+Independent Haiti (1804–1915)

 The Acte de l'Indépendance freed Haiti from colonial rule.
 After the revolution, dances were used to celebrate the victory and express the newly found freedom.
 Haitians actively used and adapted elements of the former colonizer's culture for their own purposes, ultimately contributing to a unique and vibrant Haitian identity as a "spoils of war".
 Haitians explored every facet of the arts.

-The US occupations and Neocolonization (1915–1934)
+The US occupations and Neo-colonization (1915–1934)

 The US occupation introduced American genres of music to Haiti, such as Jazz, Rock, and American ballroom dancing.
 During that time, implementation a broader policy of martial law, censorship of the press, and general suppression of dissent in the resistance to the occupation.